dessert-wasm/cli/README.md

 Download the `dessert-cli` binary from our GitHub releases.

-Add the binary to `/usr/local/bin`.
+Add the binary to `/usr/local/bin` which must be in your $PATH.

 You are all set ! 🍰